Bills Catherine authored

 - SB 403 – Medical Aid in Dying

-- SB 403 removes the Jan.
-1, 2031, sunset date for the End of Life Option Act (EOLOA), California’s medical-aid-in-dying (MAiD) law.
+- SB 403 removes the January 1, 2031, sunset date for the End of Life Option Act (EOLOA), California’s medical-aid-in-dying (MAiD) law.

 - SB 427 Habitat Conservation fund

-- SB 427 would extend the sunset date for the program, moving it from July 1, 2030, to July 1, 2035.
+- SB 427 extends the sunset date for the program, moving it from July 1, 2030, to July 1, 2035.
 The Habitat Conservation Fund (HCF) was established under Proposition 117, the California Wildlife Protection Act passed by voters in June 1990.
 The fund pays to acquire, restore and enhance wildlife habitats across the state.

 - Press Release